SoftwareAG/iot-cumulocity-advanced-asset-widget/README.md

+# Advanced Asset Widget for Cumulocity IoT platform

 ![Sample image of the advanced asset widget](./runtime-widget-template/styles/previewImage.png)

-# Advanced Asset Widget for Cumulocity IoT platform
 This project contains the advanced asset widget.
-It is a custom widget, which is build upon the c8y-data-grid.
-Reason is that this grid already offers builtin functionality such as:
+It is a custom widget, which is build upon the c8y-data-grid, as it already offers builtin functionality such as:
 - pagination
 - lazy loading
-- filter
+- filtering
-- sort
+- sortation
 - mobile layout
 and is continously maintained and improved by the Cumulocity RnD team.